ttencate/aoc2017/02_forth/README.md

 straight.
 Doubles are the reason that several stack operations come in a `2` variant, like `2swap` and `2tuck`.

 Finally, the most Forthy bit I wrote was the `compute-max-min` word, which updates the current maximum and minimum:

     : compute-max-min ( max min value -- max' min' )

 It's full of lovely stack manipulations.
 For fun, I also wrote a much more readable two-line version using "locals" (which pop cells from the stack and binds them to local names).

+---

+On to part two, which requires a structurally different program... we now need to keep all numbers in memory and try to divide each pair.
+I'm sure this can be done with another memory buffer, but for kicks, I'll try to manage the array entirely on the stack.